 High-Frequency Trading and Market Performance

-We study the consequences of high-frequency trading (HFT)—and potential policy responses—via the tradeoff between liquidity and information production.
+We study the consequences of high-frequency trading (HFT) — and potential policy responses — via the tradeoff between liquidity and information production.
 Faster speeds facilitate HFT with consequences for this tradeoff: information production diminishes because informed traders have less time to trade before HFTs react, but liquidity (measured by the bid-ask spread) improves because informational asymmetries decline.
 HFT also pushes outcomes inside the frontier of this tradeoff.
-However, outcomes can be restored to the frontier by replacing the limit order book with either of two alternative mechanisms: delaying all orders except cancellations or frequent batch auctions.
+However, outcomes can be restored to the frontier by replacing the limit order book (LOB) with either of two alternative mechanisms: delaying all orders except cancellations or frequent batch auctions.

 Keywords: high-frequency trading, order anticipation, quote fade, latency, information production, bid-ask spread, limit order book, non-cancellation delay, asymmetric delay, speed bump, frequent batch auctions